 In many jurisdictions a 10 m dripline buffer is added to woodlands when they are being retained in the face of adjacent land use change or land development.
 Seldom are these buffers expanded due to attributes of the feature.
-Even on the Oak Ridges Moraine, within settlement areas buffers are often reduced from the Oak Ridge Moraine Conservation Plan prescribed 30 m to 10 m from dripline.
+Even on the Oak Ridges Moraine, within settlement areas buffers are often reduced from the ORMCP prescribed 30 m to 10 m from dripline.
 Although not explicitly adopted by Ontario municipalities, the guidelines provided through the Carolinian Canada Committee (2003) in their Draft Guidelines for Environmental Impact Statements are often used as a reference.
-Their generic buffer guidelines, based on best available science at the time, are 10 m buffers for woodlands measured from the dripline.
+Their generic buffer guidelines, based on best available science at that time, are 10 m buffers for woodlands measured from the dripline.